KDE/krita/build-tools/docker/README.md

 ## Prerequisites

 Firstly we need to download deps and Krita source tree.
-These steps are not included into the *Dockerfile* to save internael bandwidth (most Krita developers already have al least one clone of Krita source tree).
+These steps are not included into the *Dockerfile* to save internal bandwidth (most Krita developers already have al least one clone of Krita source tree).

 ```bash